 Johnson believes in policies that improve access, affordability, and choice in healthcare, like: giving Americans the freedom to decide what health insurance works for them, rather than having it dictated by the federal government; expanding incentives for Americans to contribute their pre-tax dollars into health savings accounts (HSAs) that can be used to lower the cost of routine care; and, enacting medical liability reform to eliminate frivolous lawsuits that drive up the cost of health care.
 Johnson continues to support protections for people with pre-existing conditions and allowing young adults to stay on their parents’ plans until the age of 26.

 As a member of the House Energy and Commerce Committee, Bill has worked extensively to combat the drug epidemic, and has been a proponent of getting federal funds out to states and local communities to address this challenge head-on.
 Bill constantly hears from community leaders and constituents throughout Eastern and Southeastern Ohio, that this isn’t just an “opioid epidemic”…there is also a resurgence in meth and cocaine, fentanyl, and other dangerous drugs.
 I was proud to have supported legislation that President Trump has signed into law that makes it clear to states and localities that the money they are receiving for the opioid response, can be used to help treat people struggling with addiction to these other substances as well.

 Expanding Access to Care

-As a member of the Telemedicine Working Group, Johnson is helping to lead efforts to expand access to healthcare through the use of telemedicine – technology that has the potential to drive down costs and improve the quality of care for patients in rural areas like Eastern and Southeastern Ohio, and throughout the country.
+As a co-chair of the House Telehealth Caucus, Johnson is leading efforts to expand access to healthcare through the use of telemedicine – technology that has the potential to drive down costs and improve the quality of care for patients in rural areas like Eastern and Southeastern Ohio, and throughout the country.